scijs/ndarray-ops/README.md

 * pow[,s,eq,seq,op,sop,opeq,sopeq]

 ### Map-reduce (aggregate) operators
+Finally, there are aggregate operators that take an array as input and compute some aggregate result or summary.
+These functions don't have any special suffixes and all of them take a single array as input.

 * any - Check if any element of the array is truthy
 * all - Checks if any element of the array is falsy